Aripfizer/Stone-Library-API-NodeJs-Project/README.md

 # STACK Stone Library

   An API project to simulate the operation of a library.
-Use NodeJs + Express + TypeScript
+Use NodeJs + Express + TypeScript + Postgresql

 #Class Diagram (dbdiagram.io)